open-s4c/lotto/doc/design.md

   such are `__tsan_read8`, `__tsan_exchange`, etc.

-Within a chain, events are delivered to the event handlers in the subscription priority order.
+Within a chain, events are delivered to the event handlers in the subscription **slot order** (described below).
 Event handlers can keep state and have side effect as well as change the event content such that following handlers receive an updated event.
 This mechanism allows subscribers to track resource states, detect concurrency issues, and create complex runtime monitoring systems, including state machines and deterministic replay systems.

 ## 1.2.
 Modules